-The Remuneration Committee is responsible for assessing performance against Key Performance Indicators (KPI) and determining Short Term Incentives (STI) and Long Term Incentives (LTI) to be paid.
-To assist in this assessment, the committee received a Board and Executive Remuneration Benchmarking report from BDO Reward (WA) Pty Ltd which was based on independently verifiable data such as financial measures, market capitalisation and data from independently run surveys.
+The Remuneration Committee is responsible for assessing performance against Key Performance Indicators (KPI) and determining Short Term Incentives (STI) and Long-Term Incentives (LTI) to be paid.

-In the event of serious misconduct or a material misstatement in the company's financial statements, the Remuneration Committee can cancel or defer performance-based remuneration and may also claw back performance-based remuneration paid in previous financial years.
+In the event of serious misconduct or a material misstatement in the company's financial statements, the remuneration committee can cancel or defer performance-based remuneration and may also claw back performance-based remuneration paid in the previous financial years.